-The campaign dashboard is designed to track the performance of an advertising campaign.
+The campaign dashboard is designed to track the performance of an advertising campaign or to create a dashboard with a custom date range.
 It also allows you to compare your current campaign to a previous one.

 - 1 – Dashboard preferences